At a glance

 What form of donation qualifies for Gift Aid?

-- Gift Aid applies to money donation payments.
+- Gift Aid applies to money donation payments, made by individuals who have made a Gift Aid declaration..

 - Providing certain qualifying conditions are met payments for subscriptions, memberships, sponsorship may also be Gift Aided.

-- Gift Aid is restricted where a donor receives a valuable benefit as a consequence of making a donation.
-Benefit limits are set out in the Income Tax Act 2007.
+- Gift Aid is restricted where the donor receives a valuable benefit as a consequence of making a donation.
+The acceptable benefit limits are set out in the Income Tax Act 2007.

 To operate Gift Aid, a charity is required to: